 HFE Board members may resign at any time by giving oral or written notice to the Chair and Vice Chair.
-If the person who is resigning serves in an appointed seat, that member may suggest another person fill the seat from which the member is resigning, and the HFE Board will vote on whether HFE Board membership can be determined by a two-thirds vote of the remaining HFE Board members when necessary.
-Reasons for which removal may be necessary could consist of repeated absences, violation of the HFE Board Code of Conduct, violation of the Conflict-of-Interest
+If the person who is resigning serves in an appointed seat, that member may suggest another person fill the seat from which the member is resigning, and the HFE Board will vote on whether to accept that person as the member's replacement to fill the seat.

-Policy, or if the individual does not fulfill the responsibilities of an HFE Board member.
+HFE Board membership can be determined by a two-thirds vote of the remaining HFE Board members when necessary.
+Reasons for which removal may be necessary could consist of repeated absences, violation of the HFE Board Code of Conduct, violation of the Conflict-of-Interest Policy, or if the individual does not fulfill the responsibilities of an HFE Board member.
 A vote on terminating the member can only be taken when there has been advance notice of this vote of at least 5 days sent to all HFE Board members.